Gauge preheating with full general relativity: Results

 The BSSN simulations we present here use grids with $N^3 = 384^3$ points and a comoving box length $L = 7.5 \, m^{-1}$, with $a=1$ at the end of inflation; therefore the initial, physical box size is $L_0 = e^{-2} L$ at the beginning of the simulation.
 We use the standard fourth-order Runge-Kutta method for time integration with steps of size $\Delta t = \Delta x / 10 = L_0/(10N)$.
 The spatial discretization uses fourth-order finite-difference stencils (with upwind variants for advective derivatives and centered differences otherwise).
 We begin simulations two $e$-folds before the end of inflation, which ensures that even the largest-scale modes in the simulation begin with nearly Bunch-Davies initial conditions.
 Each mode has a uniform-random phase and an amplitude sampled from the Rayleigh distribution with variance set by the Bunch-Davies vacuum.
 The fields' time derivatives are set in the Wentzel-Kramers-Brillouin (WKB) approximation following the standard prescription~\cite{Felder:2000hq,Giblin:2019nuv}.
 We filter out high-wavenumber modes from the initial conditions as in Ref.~\cite{Giblin:2019nuv}, setting the cutoff scale to $k_\star = 1/12 \cdot \pi \sqrt{3} / L$.

 We can also compare the fully nonlinear system to the FLRW system from previous work.
 To simulate the FLRW system, we use the same software described in Refs.~\cite{Adshead:2019igv,Adshead:2019lbr}, which also uses a fourth-order spatial discretization and time evolution scheme.
 Because FLRW simulations are less computationally expensive, we use grids with $N^3 = 512^3$ points and a larger box length of $L = 15 \, m^{-1}$.
 The initial conditions are cut off at a wavenumber $k_\star = 1/2 \cdot \pi \sqrt{3} / L$.
+The FLRW simulations are therefore rather different from the BSSN ones, not just in the physical content and its representation but also in numerical implementation.
+The only quantitative comparisons that can be made between the two are statistical, for which reason the differing choices of simulation volumes and grids are relatively inconsequential.
+Indeed, agreement between the two methods (in regimes where it is expected) provides a robust test of the results' independence of the numerical procedure.

 The axion-gauge field coupling in \cref{eqn:varphi-eom-flrw} leads to a tachyonic instability in the gauge fields whenever $\dot{\phi}_0 \neq 0$ for momenta that satisfy~\cite{Carroll:1991zs, Prokopec:2001nc, Anber:2009ua}